bl44/scripts_utils/README.md

 # scripts_utils
-useful R and Python scripts for work and research
+This is a collection of useful R and Python scripts for data science work and research.

 ## R scripts

-Three categories:
+Three categories
 * interfaces to database (teradata, google spreadsheets, etc)
 * machine learning algorithms
 * analytics scripts

-Sources of these scripts:
+Sources of these scripts
 * Own work / research projects
 * Online courses
 * Online forums